syncfusion-content/winui-docs/winui/Ribbon/Ribbon-Keytip.md

 {% endhighlight %}
 {% endtabs %}

-When a control's keytip is activated, the following control action is executed:
+When a control's KeyTip is activated, the following control action is executed:

-* A ribbon tab’s keytip will select the tab.
+* A ribbon tab’s KeyTip will select the tab.
-* A ribbon gallery control's keytip will open the gallery.
+* A ribbon gallery control's KeyTip will open the gallery.
-* A backstage menu button keytip will open the ribbon backstage.
+* A backstage menu button KeyTip will open the ribbon backstage.
 * Using a ribbon button and launcher button keytips will execute the button's command or Click event.
-* Using the keytip of a RibbonDropDownButton and RibbonSplitButton will open the button's drop-down content.
+* Using the KeyTip of a RibbonDropDownButton and RibbonSplitButton will open the button's drop-down content.

-## Creating keytip for ribbon
+## Creating KeyTip for ribbon

-The `KeyTipService` in a Ribbon represents the service that provides the attached properties to enable and manage the keytips to the ribbon control.
+The `KeyTipService` in a ribbon represents the service that provides the attached properties to enable and manage the keytips to the ribbon control.

-The keytip can be attached to the ribbon elements by using the `KeyTipService.AccessText` attached property.
+The KeyTip can be attached to the ribbon elements by using the `KeyTipService.AccessText` attached property.

-### Launcher button keytip
+### Launcher button KeyTip

-The Keytip for the launcher button can be attached by using the `KeyTipService.LauncherButtonAccessText` attached property in a ribbon group.
+The KeyTip for the launcher button can be attached by using the `KeyTipService.LauncherButtonAccessText` attached property in a ribbon group.

 {% tabs %}
 {% highlight xaml %}